cobwebch/svconnector_feed/Documentation/Installation/Index.rst

 Installation
 ------------

-Install this extension and you can start using it's API for reading XML files inside your own code.
+Install this extension and you can start using its API for reading XML files inside your own code.
 It requires extension “svconnector” which provides the base for all connector services.